 Let's face it!
 We're a whole lot more fun to be around—and parenting is immensely easier—when we're well-rested, well-exercised, and well-fed physically, mentally, emotionally, and spiritually.

-It's OUR job to stay encouraged and take care of ourselves.
-It's not our kids' fault that we cut ourselves so thin.
+After all, it's not our kids' fault that we cut ourselves so thin.
 So if you're feeling down about your parenting, don't despair!

 Below are some parenting skills and tips for cultivating an attitude of positivity and finding that work-life balance.
 It's critical to stay encouraged as you navigate this most important yet challenging role.

 Related reading: "What Is Resiliency and Why Parents Need It!"